Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Introduction

 \subsubsection{Online learning and adaptive estimation}

-Classical online adaptation methods such as recursive least squares and Kalman filters refine parameter estimates efficiently as new data arrives, but require strong structural assumptions.
+Classical online adaptation methods such as RLS and Kalman filters refine parameter estimates efficiently as new data arrives, but require strong structural assumptions.
 Neural approaches such as online stochastic gradient descent offer more flexibility, but demand substantial compute and are difficult to run at control frequencies.
-Hybrid methods, including kernel-based adaptation \cite{10885815} and GP regression \cite{Wang2005GP}, balance data efficiency with generalization but remain computationally heavy at scale.
-Our work combines these perspectives: we constrain estimation to the low-dimensional coefficient space of function encoders, and adapt this coefficient vector online using recursive least squares.
+Hybrid methods, including kernel-based adaptation \cite{10885815} and Gaussian process (GP) regression \cite{Wang2005GP}, balance data efficiency with generalization but remain computationally heavy at scale.
+Our work combines these perspectives: we constrain estimation to the low-dimensional coefficient space of function encoders, and adapt this coefficient vector online using RLS.
 This enables real-time adaptation without gradient updates or retraining.